 With a plant-based diet you do not have to worry too much about saturated fat in general.
 Most saturated fat you’d be getting would mostly likely be from coconut oil which would probably not be more than the 10% of your calorie intake.

-Research also suggests that coconut consumption may not have any damaging effects on cardiovascular risk in healthy adults so I do not worry about using it sometimes.
+Research suggests that coconut consumption may not have negative effects on cardiovascular risk in healthy adults (it actually might) so I continue to use it as a part of an overall healthy, whole foods, high-fiber based diet.

 Omega 6 to Omega 3 Ratio